danielzuncke/conway_gol/README.md

 ## TODO's

 * multiline evaluation and multithreading for faster evaluation
+* benchmark and optimize
 * pause on keyhit, enter menu
+* move output to seperate folder
 * menu with ability to:
   * save and load matrix
   * import matrix from png